 A judge in Maryland can issue either a temporary or final protective order against an abuser.
-It is termed “no contact” because it means that the perpetrator is not allowed to have any type of contact with the individual requesting the order.
+It is termed “no contact” because it means that the perpetrator in Maryland is not allowed to have any type of contact with the individual requesting the order.

 Typically, an individual who is filing the claim must be able to prove certain elements exist in order to receive a no-contact order.
 The petition must be made under oath and include: